Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 # // Prevent mdbook wrapping everything in a main function
 # fn main() {}
 #
-# // This should be in mod/animal.rs
+# // This should be in your mod/animal.rs
 # trait Animal {
 #     fn get_name(&self) -> &str;
 # }